Filipino Fiance Visa – K1 Fiance Visa

 All about obtaining a K1 Fiancé Visa

-Obtaining visas for foreign nationals has gotten more complex, given the number of illegal immigrants increasing at an alarming rate.
-As incidents of Filipino citizens flying to the United States or other countries and not returning home pile up, government and foreign embassies were prompted to implement stricter measures in issuing visas.
+Obtaining visas for foreign nationals has gotten more complex, given the number of illegal immigrants increasing rapidly.
+As Filipino citizens are flying to the United States or other countries and not returning home pile up, government and foreign embassies were prompted to implement stricter measures in issuing visas.
 This issue causes a genuine problem for those who want to get a Filipina Fiancée visa.
-We hope to provide further insight via this article so you know how to proceed.
+We hope to provide further insight via this article, so you know how to proceed.

 What is the next step?

-When a foreigner crosses cultures just to acquire a Filipina bride, he has to go through numerous hassles, like complying with mountains of paperwork, spending hundreds of dollars, and waiting for a long time before he can finally take his Filipina bride to his country.
-Processing the requirements for a fiancée or spouse visa takes time and the length of the waiting time depends on where you live. are many specialized lawyers that can help you with this.
-The law requires that you and your Filipina girlfriend must have been legally free to marry and if your girlfriend is granted a fiancée visa, you have to marry her within 90 days after arrival in your own country.
+When a foreigner crosses cultures to acquire a Filipina bride, he has to go through numerous hassles, like complying with mountains of paperwork, spending hundreds of dollars, and waiting for a long time before he can finally take his Filipina bride to his country.
+Processing the requirements for a fiancée or spouse visa takes time and the length of the waiting time depends on where you live.
+There are many specialized lawyers that can help your K1 Fiance Visa.
+The law requires that you and your Filipina girlfriend have been legally free to marry, and if your girlfriend is granted a fiancée visa, you have to marry her within 90 days after arrival in your own country.

 What is the Visa you need?